glacier-modding/glaciermodding.org/docs/modding/suitmodding/addinglocals.md

 }
 ```

-### Adding Another Language:
-To add another language, just add a comma after `"english"` and repeat for the new language.
-For example, French:
+---

+## Step 5: Add Multiple Languages or LOCR Files (Optional)

+If you want to add overrides for multiple languages, follow the same structure.
+For example, here’s how you can add French translations:

 ```json
 "localisationOverrides": {
     "00985A1100E5EDDC": {